UCL/git-novice/_extras/discuss.md

 Another common change when working on a project is to rename a file.

-Create a file for the planet Krypton:
+Create a file for the whitesauce recipe:

 ~~~
-$ echo "Superman's home planet" > krypton.txt
+$ echo "Very fun recipe to do" > whitesauce.md
 ~~~
 {: .language-bash}

 Add it to the repository:

 ~~~
-$ git add krypton.txt
+$ git add whitesauce.md
-$ git commit -m 'Adding planet Krypton'
+$ git commit -m 'Adding white sauce recipe'
 ~~~
 {: .language-bash}

-We all know that Superman moved to Earth.
-Not that he had much choice.
-Now his home planet is Earth.
+We all know that white sauce has a more sophisticated name.

-Rename the file `krypton.txt` to `earth.txt` with Git:
+Rename the file `whitesauce.md` to `bechamel.md` with Git:

 ~~~
-$ git mv krypton.txt earth.txt
+$ git mv whitesauce.md bechamel.md
 $ git status
 ~~~
 {: .language-bash}